20 FAQs on security and anti-virus software.

-Prices vary, but expect to pay around £20 - £50 per computer, including updates for two years.
+Prices vary, but expect to pay around £20 - £50 per computer, including updates for two years of protection.

-Always check how much it costs to keep subscribing to updates once you have bought the software.
-This is essential to keep you protected, but often the updates end up costing many times the original purchase price of the software.
+Always check how much it costs to maintain your subscription and continue to receive updates once you have bought the software.
+It’s essential, often the updates end up costing many times the original purchase price of the software.

 15. Where should we install security software?